AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Acknowledgments

 \subsection{Funding}

-This work was supported by the National Natural Science Foundation of China (12125508), the National Key Research and Development Program of China (2024YFA1612100), and Shanghai Pilot Program for Basic Research – Chinese Academy of Sciences, Shanghai Branch (JCYJ-SHFY-2021-010).
+This work was supported by the National Natural Science Foundation of China (12125508, 12541503, 12241501), and Shanghai Pilot Program for Basic Research – Chinese Academy of Sciences, Shanghai Branch (JCYJ-SHFY-2021-010).
 C.X. thanks the CAS-DAAD Joint Scholarship for its support.
+J. Y. and Y. C. acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association (HGF), and the European XFEL (Schenefeld, Germany).